Why a Construction Loan

 Understanding a Construction Loan

 Many people don’t realize that getting financing for a new construction requires two loans: first the construction loan, and then the mortgage for the completed house.
-A construction loan is for nine months, and once the house is completed, you work out permanent financing (i.e., a 30-year fixed loan at x%).
+A construction loan is is a short term, interim loan used for new home construction, and once the house is completed, you work out permanent financing (i.e., a 30-year fixed loan at x%).

 Having two loans means double the closing costs, which includes the origination fee, appraisal, title work, etc. However, on the permanent loan, we do reduce some of those fees because some of the work is done with the initial construction loan.